MouliHub/Olypmpic-Dataset-Analysis-Using-SQL/README.md

 # OLYMPIC HISTORY DATA EXPLORATION USING SQL

-I have downloaded the Olympics history dataset from Kaggle and utilized Microsoft SQL Server Management Studio (SSMS) to explore the data by writing SQL queries, for the problem statements
+I have downloaded the Olympics history dataset from Kaggle and used Microsoft SQL Server Management Studio (SSMS) to explore the data by writing SQL queries for the below problem statements

 * Which nation has participated in all of the olympic games
 * Identify the sport which was played in all summer olympics